Python Matplotlib Example | Matplotlib.pyplot Library

 We can import the Matplotlib library using the following code.
 Write the following code inside the next Jupyter Notebook cell.

 import matplotlib.pyplot as plt %matplotlib inline

-An iPython kernel works seamlessly with Matplotlib.pyplot library.
+An iPython kernel works seamlessly with the Matplotlib.pyplot library.

-There is kind of Plot types which are following.
+There is a kind of Plot types which are following.

 plot(kind=line): It is best when we need to track the changes over some time.

 plot(kind=bar): Bar graphs are best for comparing the groups.

 plot(kind=pie): Best for comparing the parts of a whole system.